Welcome to today's edition of the Rush 24-7 podcast.

 We didn't want it to be a shellacking.

-And then Bill Clinton goes to Andrew Cuomo and says, you know that name Toracelli meaning to you for the good of the party, Andrew, your history.
+And then Bill Clinton goes to Andrew Cuomo and says, you know, that name Torricelli, meaning to you, for the good of the party, Andrew, your history.

-Uh Chris Redfern, chairman of the Ohio Democratic Party said it boils down to who we think can pull the most votes in November against a wine, and in Ohio, Brown's name is golden.
+Chris Redfern, chairman of the Ohio Democratic Party, said it boils down to who we think can pull the most votes in November against DeWine.

 It's just that simple.

-Mr. Fern added that Sherrod Brown's fundraising abilities made him the better Senate candidate by the end of the year.
+Mr. Fern added that Sherrod Brown's fundraising abilities made him the better Senate candidate.

-Last year, Brown had uh nearly amassed 2.37 million dollars, ten times what Mr. Hackett had raised.
+By the end of the year, last year, Brown had nearly amassed $2.37 million, 10 times what Mr. Hackett had raised.

 Senator Reed did not reply for repeated requests for comment.

-Obviously, decision to run is Mr. Hackett's and Mr. Hackett's alone.
+Obviously, the decision to run is Mr. Hackett's and Mr. Hackett's alone.

 Mr. Hackett said he was unwilling to run for the congressional seat because he'd given his word to three Democratic candidates that he would not enter that race.